akilascc/akilascc/README.md

 - 👋 Hi, I’m @akilascc
-- 👀 I’m interested in Ionic Development and Java
+- 👀 I’m interested in Ionic Development, Firebase and Java
-- 🌱 I’m currently learning nextjs, reactjs, flutter
+- 🌱 I’m currently learning nextjs.
 - 📫 How to reach me linkedin.com/in/aquilasccidrao/